About the Author

 I translate complex ideas into simple, usable language.

 The books, handbooks, pocket guides, and essays you’ll find here aren’t meant to persuade or instruct.
-They’re meant to offer moments of clarity, steadiness, and rest — something you can pick up, set down, and return to as you choose.
+They’re meant to offer moments of ease, recognition, and rest — something you can pick up, set down, and return to as you choose.

 Nothing here asks for allegiance.